- Unix / Linux for Beginners

 - Unix / Linux - Useful Resources

 - Unix / Linux - Discussion

 - Developer's Best Practices

 Unix / Linux - Environment

 In this chapter, we will discuss in detail about the Unix environment.
 An important Unix concept is the environment, which is defined by environment variables.
 Some are set by the system, others by you, yet others by the shell, or any program that loads another program.

 A variable is a character string to which we assign a value.
 The value assigned could be a number, text, filename, device, or any other type of data.

-For example, first we set a variables TEST and then we access its value using echo command:
+For example, first we set a variable TEST and then we access its value using the echo command −

-Note that environment variables are set without using $ sign but while accessing them we use $ sign as prefix.
-These variables retain their values until we come out shell.
+Note that the environment variables are set without using the $ sign but while accessing them we use the $ sign as prefix.
+These variables retain their values until we come out of the shell.

-When you login to the system, the shell undergoes a phase called initialization to set up various environment.
-This is usually a two step process that involves the shell reading the following files:
+When you log in to the system, the shell undergoes a phase called initialization to set up the environment.
+This is usually a two-step process that involves the shell reading the following files −

 The shell checks to see whether the file /etc/profile exists.